 Brian Fitzpatrick has been a part of the GMU English Department since 2010, where he has taught a range of writing classes, including ENGH 101 and ENGH 302.
 He earned his M.A. in Literature in 2010 and his M.F.A in Poetry in 2012.
-He has presented papers at CCCC, the Chesapeake American Studies Association Conference, and the International Conference on Interdisciplinary Social Sciences, among other conferences.
+He has presented papers at CCCC, the Conference on Engaged Learning at Elon University, the Chesapeake American Studies Association Conference, and the International Conference on Interdisciplinary Social Sciences, among other conferences.
 He is the co-founder of the Archive of Workplace Writing Experiences (www.workplace-writing.org) and co-recipient of the Conference on College Composition and Communication's (CCCC) Emergent Researcher Award in 2018.

 Fitzpatrick, B. J., & McCaughey, J. (2019).
 The Archive of Workplace Writing Experiences: Using the Voices of Real-World Writers as a Bridge Between the Classroom and the Conference Room.
 Double Helix, 7.

 MA Literature, George Mason University, 2010

 MFA Creative Writing (Poetry), George Mason University, 2012